Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 9. Draw circles on the vase;

 10. Of course, now you know how to draw a vase of flowers with a pencil.
-But in order for the image to look really beautiful, it is recommended to make it in color.
+But to make the image look truly beautiful, it is recommended to make it in color.
 Outline the sketch with a pen;

-12. Shade the surface of the table with gray and blue shades of pencils.
-Color the vase in red, except for the circles, and paint the strip on it with yellow;
+12. Use gray and blue shades of pencils to shade the surface of the table.
+Paint the vase except for the circles red, and paint the stripe on it yellow;

-15. Color the fourth tulip with yellow, orange and red hues;
+15. Paint the fourth tulip with yellow, orange and red shades;

 The drawing is ready!
 Now you know how to draw a vase of flowers!
-Such an image will look no less beautiful if you choose paints instead of colored pencils for coloring it, for example, watercolor or gouache.
-The main thing is to carefully color the flowers, and then the bouquet will be simply charming!
+Such an image will look no less beautiful if you choose paints, for example, watercolor or gouache, instead of colored pencils to color it.
+The main thing is to carefully paint the flowers, and then the bouquet will be simply charming!

 Watch the video: “How to draw a vase of flowers”

-The wise man was asked what love is.
+The sage was asked what love is.
 “This is a high feeling, like a flower that needs to be looked after,” he replied.
-We all love flowers without exception.
-Some like field daisies, others like majestic roses.
-Today we will devote our fine art lesson to the story of how to draw a vase of flowers.
+We all, without exception, love flowers.
+Some people like field daisies, others like majestic roses.
+Today we will devote our fine art lesson to a story on how to draw a vase with flowers.

 Yellow tulips - messengers of separation

 Scientists have long found out that drawing is an excellent sedative.
-The game of contrasts, the thickness of the lines allow the author to express emotions, convey feelings and fill his canvas with life.
+The play of contrasts and the thickness of the lines allow the author to express emotions, convey feelings and fill his canvas with life.

-If you have never painted before, and school art lessons were a real torture for you, there is no need to despair.
+If you have never drawn before, and school art classes were real torture for you, there is no need to despair.
 Now you will learn how to draw a bouquet of flowers in a vase.
-Thanks to step-by-step instructions, even a novice artist can paint a beautiful picture.
+Thanks to step-by-step instructions, even a novice artist can create a beautiful picture.

 Necessary materials: